relativitydev/relativity-import-samples/README.md

 				.WithoutFieldsMapped()
 				.WithoutFolders();

+When mapping multiple long text files to document fields, UTF-16 encoding should be used.
+We do not support other encoding types for this configuration.

 ### FileSizeColumnIndex
 Another valuable setting that can enhance performance is the **FieldMapping.FileSizeColumnIndex**.
 By configuring this setting, the need for additional file size calculations can be eliminated.
 The file sizes will be automatically extracted from the load file, streamlining the process and saving valuable processing time.